Sequoia sempervirens: Distribution and habitat

-Coast redwoods occupy a narrow strip of land approximately 750 km in length and 8–75 km in width along the Pacific coast of North America; the most southerly grove is in Monterey County, California, and the most northerly groves are in extreme southwestern Oregon.
-The prevailing elevation range is 30–750 m above sea level, occasionally down to 0 and up to about 3000 ft.
+Coast redwoods occupy a narrow strip of land approximately 750 km in length and 8–75 km in width along the Pacific coast of North America; the most southerly native grove is in Monterey County, California, and the most northerly groves are in extreme southwestern Oregon.
+The aforementioned qualification of "native" is because the species was introduced to various locations in Victoria, Australia, in the 1930s for experimental reasons and have since flourished.
+The prevailing native elevation range is 30–750 m above sea level, occasionally down to 0 and up to about 3000 ft.
 They usually grow in the mountains where precipitation from the incoming moisture off the ocean is greater.
 The tallest and oldest trees are found in deep valleys and gullies, where year-round streams can flow, and fog drip is regular.
 The terrain also made it harder for loggers to get to the trees and to get them out after felling.
 The trees above the fog layer, above about 700 m, are shorter and smaller due to the drier, windier, and colder conditions.
 In addition, Douglas-fir, pine, and tanoak often crowd out redwoods at these elevations.
 Few redwoods grow close to the ocean, due to intense salt spray, sand, and wind.
 Coalescence of coastal fog accounts for a considerable part of the trees' water needs.
 Fog in the 21st century is, however, reduced from what it was in the prior century, which is a problem that may be compounded by climate change.

-The northern boundary of its range is marked by two groves on mountain slopes along the north side of the Chetco River, which is on the western fringe of the Klamath Mountains, near the California-Oregon border.
+The northern boundary of its range is marked by two groves on mountain slopes along the north side of the Chetco River, which is on the western fringe of the Klamath Mountains, near the California–Oregon border.
 The northernmost grove is located within Alfred A. Loeb State Park and Siskiyou National Forest at the approximate coordinates 42°07'36"N 124°12'17"W. The southern boundary of its range is the Los Padres National Forest's Silver Peak Wilderness in the Santa Lucia Mountains of the Big Sur area of Monterey County, California.
 The southernmost grove is in the Southern Redwood Botanical Area, just north of the national forest's Salmon Creek trailhead and near the San Luis Obispo County line.

 The largest and tallest populations are in California's Redwood National and State Parks (Del Norte and Humboldt counties) and Humboldt Redwoods State Park, with the overall majority located in the large Humboldt County.

-The prehistoric fossil range of the genus is considerably greater, with a subcosmopolitan distribution including Europe and Asia until about 5 million years ago.
-During the last ice age, perhaps as recently as 10,000 years ago, redwood trees grew as far south as the Los Angeles area (coast redwood bark found in subway excavations and at La Brea Tar Pits).